cdi-unit/cdi-unit/docs/index.md

 ### Changelog

+#### 4.2

+CDI-Unit reuses results of class path scans between tests executions when possible.
+It may reduce execution time significantly - 10x speedups were observed.

 #### 4.1
 CDI-Unit no longer depends on Reflections or Guava, so if you need these dependencies you should add them to your project directly.
 It